Video Contest Guidelines

-Students enrolled in a world language class (a maximum of two students per video) can perform any target language activity in a video with a maximum of ONE minute in length.
+Students enrolled in a world language class (a maximum of two students per video) can perform any target language activity in a video with a minimum of TWO minutes and maximum SIX minutes in length.
 The use of combination of target language and English will be preferred.
+All videos become the property of The Celebration of World Languages and will not be returned.
+Permission to use video or video image and the name of the school and of the student is granted with submission of the entry.

 □ Category 1: Elementary School—Students enrolled in K through grade 5